 Discussion

-The pace and magnitude of environmental change demand assessment of how social-ecological systems will respond.
+The pace and magnitude of environmental change in the Anthropocene demand assessment of how social-ecological systems will respond.
 Ideally, management approaches can be designed to help humanity adapt by meeting the basic needs of people without compromising ecosystems for future generations (Lubchenco et al., 2016).
-As one of the last remaining hunter–gatherer activities occurring at scale, commercial fisheries offer an important lens through which to understand human adaptations to novel and extreme conditions, with potential lessons for other natural resource harvesting contexts.
-The 2014-2016 MHW on the U.S. west coast stressed the adaptive ability of participants in the highly lucrative Dungeness crab fishery, because an environmental perturbation—the MHW and associated harmful algal bloom and shoreward compression of large whale habitat—led to cascading regulatory actions and market effects (Holland et al., 2020).
+As one of the last remaining hunter–gatherer activities occurring at scale, commercial fisheries offer an important lens through which to understand human adaptations to novel and extreme conditions, with potential lessons for other natural resource management contexts such as forestry and agriculture.
+The 2014-2016 marine heatwave on the U.S. west coast stressed the adaptive ability of participants in the highly lucrative Dungeness crab fishery, because an environmental perturbation—the MHW and associated harmful algal bloom and shoreward compression of large whale habitat—led to cascading regulatory actions and market effects (Holland et al., 2020).
 Our analysis revealed that Dungeness crab fishers that remained in the fishery responded to unprecedented environmental and management changes in multiple ways.
 Behavioral groups characterized by spatial mobility used expanded fishing grounds in the 2016-17 and 2017-18 seasons to maintain or increase revenues.
 Similarly, fishers with strategies based around diversified fishing portfolios (Generalists) were able to increase their revenue from other fisheries to bolster their total fishing income.
 We found that vessels combining greater spatial mobility with higher participation rates in other fisheries were the most profitable, and that these financial benefits were maintained or magnified during the MHW.
-The behavioral strategies observed in the Dungeness crab fishery may suggestpathways to improve adaptive capacity for human harvesters more broadly during an era in which the magnitude, frequency, and intensity of environmental perturbations are increasing.
+The behavioral strategies observed in the Dungeness crab fishery suggest that both stock and spatial diversification pathways can improve adaptive capacity for human harvesters across industrialized food systems during an era in which the magnitude, frequency, and intensity of environmental perturbations are increasing.

 Our work builds on research from the economics (Smith and McKelvey, 1986), evolution (Gallagher et al., 2015), and ecology (Beever et al., 2017) literatures investigating the relative ability of specialists and generalists to cope with environmental change.
 The cross-disciplinary consensus is that generalists may adapt better to increasingly variable environments.
 Smith and McKelvey (1986) suggested that specialists and generalists in fisheries use different strategies to cope with variability and uncertainty in income—specialists are efficient and minimize income risk through fishery-specific acumen, while generalists hedge against risk by building diverse portfolios (Kasperski and Holland, 2013; Oken et al., 2021).
 In a direct ecological analogy, generalist consumers in an ecosystem experiencing novel environmental conditions may be able to gain a competitive advantage over specialists by efficiently switching to alternative prey sources (Beever et al., 2017).